cclauss/pythonista-module-versions/README.md

 pythonista-module-versions
 ==========================

-Compare the version numbers of extra modules in Pythonista with PyPI.
-A run on Pythonista beta v1.6 build 160037:
+Compare the version numbers of extra modules in Pythonista2 __and Pythonista3__ with PyPI.

 * In Python2, flask, jedi, mechanize, and xhtml2pdf (pisa) are current.